Technical Analysis: A Primer

 Assumptions in Technical Analysis

-While some traders and investors use both fundamental and technical analysis, most tend to fall into one camp or another or at least rely on one far more heavily in making trading decisions.
+While some traders and investors use both fundamental and technical analysis, most tend to fall into one camp or another or at least rely on one far more heavily when making trading decisions.

 In the long-term, business cycles are inherently prone to repeating themselves, as driven by credit booms where debt rises unsustainably above income for a period and eventually results in financial pain when not enough cash is available to service these debts.
 This tends to result in slow progressive gains in stocks and other “risk-on” trades (e.g., carry trading) during an expansion and a sharp fall upon a recession.

-Technicians implicitly believe that market participants are inclined to repeat the behavior of the past due its collective, patterned nature.
+Technicians believe that market participants are inclined to repeat the behavior of the past due to collective, patterned nature.
 If behavior is indeed repeatable, this implies that it can be recognized by looking at past price and volume data and used to predict future price patterns.
-If traders can locate opportunities where behavior is likely to be repeated, they can identify trades where the risk/reward runs in their favor.
+Essentially if traders can locate opportunities where behavior is likely to be repeated, they can identify trades where the risk/reward runs in their favor.

 For example, if US CPI inflation data come in a tenth of a percentage higher than what was being priced into the market before the news release, we can back out how sensitive the market is to that information by watching how asset prices react immediately following.

 If US stock futures move down X%, the US dollar index increases Y%, and the 10-year US Treasury yield increase Z%, we can get a feel for how such economic inputs impact certain markets.
 Knowing these sensitivities can be valuable for stress testing purposes as a form of risk management.
 For example, if inflation were to unexpectedly move up by 1%, we can use data points regarding surprise inflation readings to determine how the portfolio might be affected.